vincyble/hello-world/README.md

 Hi Humans

 It's Vincyble.
-I'm learning coding and software development and hope it proves helpful
+I'm learning coding and software development and hope it proves helpful.